LXP Industrial Trust (NYSE:LXP) Releases FY 2022 Earnings Guidance

-LXP Industrial Trust (NYSE:LXP – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.64-$0.68 for the period.
+LXP Industrial Trust (NYSE:LXP – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $0.64-$0.68 for the period.
 The company issued revenue guidance of -.

 Analyst Upgrades and Downgrades

-A number of research analysts recently weighed in on the company.
-Bank of America assumed coverage on LXP Industrial Trust in a report on Monday, April 18th.
-They set an underperform rating and a $14.00 target price on the stock.
-Evercore ISI set a $13.00 target price on LXP Industrial Trust in a report on Monday, June 20th.
-Jefferies Financial Group decreased their price objective on LXP Industrial Trust from $15.50 to $14.00 and set a buy rating on the stock in a report on Thursday, June 30th.
-TheStreet lowered LXP Industrial Trust from a b rating to a c+ rating in a report on Thursday, May 5th.
-Finally, StockNews.com raised LXP Industrial Trust from a sell rating to a hold rating in a report on Monday, July 18th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $14.80.
+A number of analysts have recently weighed in on LXP shares.
+TheStreet lowered shares of LXP Industrial Trust from a b rating to a c+ rating in a report on Thursday, May 5th.
+StockNews.com upgraded LXP Industrial Trust from a sell rating to a hold rating in a research report on Monday, July 18th.
+Jefferies Financial Group decreased their target price on LXP Industrial Trust from $15.50 to $14.00 and set a buy rating for the company in a report on Thursday, June 30th.
+Finally, Evercore ISI set a $13.00 price target on shares of LXP Industrial Trust in a report on Monday, June 20th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, LXP Industrial Trust presently has an average rating of Hold and an average target price of $14.80.

 LXP Industrial Trust Dividend Announcement

-In other news, Director Arun Gupta acquired 9,100 shares of LXP Industrial Trust stock in a transaction on Friday, June 10th.
-The stock was purchased at an average price of $10.88 per share, with a total value of $99,008.00.
-Following the completion of the purchase, the director now owns 16,865 shares of the company’s stock, valued at approximately $183,491.20.
-The purchase was disclosed in a document filed with the SEC, which is available through this hyperlink.
-In related news, Director Richard Frary bought 10,000 shares of the business’s stock in a transaction that occurred on Monday, June 13th.
-The shares were bought at an average price of $10.50 per share, with a total value of $105,000.00.
-Following the completion of the transaction, the director now directly owns 143,606 shares in the company, valued at $1,507,863.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Arun Gupta bought 9,100 shares of the business’s stock in a transaction that occurred on Friday, June 10th.
-The shares were bought at an average cost of $10.88 per share, for a total transaction of $99,008.00.
-Following the transaction, the director now owns 16,865 shares of the company’s stock, valued at $183,491.20.
+In other LXP Industrial Trust news, Director Richard Frary acquired 10,000 shares of the company’s stock in a transaction that occurred on Monday, June 13th.
+The shares were acquired at an average price of $10.50 per share, with a total value of $105,000.00.
+Following the completion of the purchase, the director now directly owns 143,606 shares of the company’s stock, valued at approximately $1,507,863.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, Director Arun Gupta purchased 9,100 shares of LXP Industrial Trust stock in a transaction dated Friday, June 10th.
+The stock was purchased at an average cost of $10.88 per share, for a total transaction of $99,008.00.
+Following the completion of the acquisition, the director now directly owns 16,865 shares of the company’s stock, valued at $183,491.20.
+The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
+Also, Director Richard Frary purchased 10,000 shares of the company’s stock in a transaction that occurred on Monday, June 13th.
+The stock was purchased at an average price of $10.50 per share, for a total transaction of $105,000.00.
+Following the purchase, the director now owns 143,606 shares in the company, valued at $1,507,863.
 The disclosure for this purchase can be found here.
-Insiders acquired 31,360 shares of company stock valued at $338,662 over the last 90 days.
-Company insiders own 2.10% of the company’s stock.
+Over the last 90 days, insiders bought 21,360 shares of company stock valued at $229,162.
+2.10% of the stock is currently owned by company insiders.

 Lexington Realty Trust (NYSE: LXP) is a publicly traded real estate investment trust (REIT) that owns a portfolio of real estate assets consisting primarily of equity investments in single-tenant net-leased industrial properties across the United States.
 Lexington seeks to expand its industrial portfolio through build-to-suit transactions, sale-leaseback transactions and other transactions, including acquisitions.